mcellteam/mcell/libmcell/documentation/generated/simulation_setup.rst

 * | **rxn_probability_changed**: bool = True
   | When True, information that a reaction's probability has changed is printed during simulation.

+* | **iteration_report**: bool = True
+  | When True, a running report of how many iterations have completed, chosen based
+  | on the total number of iterations, will be printed during simulation.

 Warnings
 ========